Exploring universal and non-universal regimes of trimers from three-body interactions in one-dimensional lattices: Results

-{\em Trimer stability diagram}.---To identify stable trimers we search for discrete peaks outside of the three-particle continuum.
+To identify stable trimers we search for discrete peaks outside of the three-particle continuum.
 This consists of scattering states of three free particles, $1+1+1$, and those of a dimer and a free particle, $2+1$.
 In the current work, we discuss trimers formed below the continuum ($U/t<0$), {\em i.e.} attractively bound trimers.

 In Figure \ref{fig1}, we plot the stability diagram for bound states with total quasimomentum $K=k_1+k_2+k_3=0$.
 The solid blue line identifies the stability behavior of attractive trimers.
 To characterize different regimes of physical behavior, we compute the average size of the trimer $\langle M\rangle$, where $M=n_1+n_2$ is the distance between the two outer particles in a given configuration of the trimer.